AdobeDocs/experience-manager-64.en/help/assets/media-handlers.md

 Media handlers are services that are usually used in combination with workflows.

 AEM has some default workflows to process assets.
-To view them, open the Workflow console and click the **Models** tab: the workflow titles that start with **AEM Assets** are the assets specific ones.
+To view them, open the Workflow console and click the **[!UICONTROL Models]** tab: the workflow titles that start with **AEM Assets** are the assets specific ones.

 Existing workflows can be extended and new ones can be created to process assets according to specific requirements.